Helping Others Heal

-I held jobs managing a Fortune 500 web site as well as managing departments in other public corporations, and non-profit religious institutions.
+I held jobs managing a Fortune 500 web site as well as managing departments in other corporations, and non-profit religious institutions.
 Then, I went through empty nesting.
 That was tough for me and it brought on stress related health issues.
-The good news, for me was that all the successes and stress caused me to slow down enough to work through my own dysfunctional family of origin issues.
+The good news, for me was that all the successes and stress caused me to slow down enough to heal my own dysfunctional family of origin issues.
 During that time, I had difficulty finding steady work for which the recession added to my employment struggles.
 I ended up getting prescribed the wrong medications for my stress and extreme fatigue.
 However, in that time of great loss, I developed great deal of compassion for myself and others who go through similar struggles.
-I also realized, through my experiences, it takes great patience to be the encouragement for those who may have spent decades of attempting to bury their pain.
+I also realized, through my experiences, it takes great patience to be the encourager for those who may have spent decades of attempting to bury their pain.
 My early abuse in childhood and early adult relationship, combined with a need to over-achieve in order to avoid the pain, created a broken and confused self.
 I was out out touch with my own body and emotions.
 If you have a history of burying emotional or physical pain and know you are reaching your limit of enduring the disconnect it produces in your current life, please do not hesitate to contact me!

 I cherish those the relationships that have helped me on my way.
 I know I can be “the giver” person of patience and compassion for others, now.
 I have a strong spiritual foundation, and I encourage people to explore their strengths within all aspects of the human experience.
 This often includes their past experiences, biology, psychology, social experiences, and spiritual strengths.
 I work as a collaborative egalitarian counselor where you are the expert on yourself and your experiences, while I bring techniques and knowledge that can help restore congruence and harmony in your life.

 I am a Colorado Native and “loves it here!”
-Denver Metro has changed a lot.
+Denver Metro area has changed a lot.
 The changes that I especially enjoy are the art and food options that are available now.
 I’m Lovin’ the variety!
 I used to go hiking and backpacking and camping by the creeks and lakes in our beautiful mountains.
-Now that age and added weight have taken their tole on my knees, I have become a lightweight hiker doing only half-day hikes.
+Now that age and added weight have taken their toll on my knees, I have become a lightweight hiker doing only half-day hikes.
 However, I will never forget the beautiful mountain scenes; lakes and trails I have have traveled down or camped by.
 Those experiences will be with me forever.
-I still have a dream to get up a 14,000 footer once more in my life.
+I still have a dream to get up a 14,000 footer once again in my life.
 Maybe I will make it!

 A Crushed Rose Gives the Sweetest Scent!

-I hope that I do for all my clients.
+I hope that I do this for all my clients.
 There is a saying that you cannot help someone if you have never been there yourself.
 I believe there is great truth to that, and also that wisdom comes when you find “patience for the process.”
 As a professional therapist I know that change is not made overnight, so you would benefit from listening to your gut (or heart) to know if you are connecting with me as your counselor.
 Literature supports that clients do best from finding a counselor they connect with regardless of the therapy approach.
 I hope you come to see me, but if not, stay strong and